 Common Language of Risks and Controls

-Risk assessments are successful when a proper balance is established between risks and controls.
+Balance risk assessments are the perfect way to measure the balance between risks and controls.
 Once you have clear roles and responsibilities and an approved risk appetite statement, you can better determine your security risk profile.
 Your FI’s risk profile should be defined using a common framework for understanding business risks as they relate to information security.
 The cybersecurity assessment tool (CAT) is a great resource to build your risk profile, but it needs to be underscored by your own risk appetite and supported by your accepted set of controls.

 Using the CAT, you can implement a framework for your FI that provides